dominickyacono/dominickyacono/README.md

    - This project uses SQL querying to extract data from a Bicycle shop database.
      I also use Python packages (pandas, matplotlib, scipy.stats) to graph, model, and uncover insights.

-- Skills I'm learning both in and outside of school:
+- Technical Skills I'm learning both in and outside of school:
   - SQL
   - Python
   - R